talmeym/regurgitator-core/README.md

 modules
 -------

-regurgitator-core - the core set of steps and contructs that allow regurgitator to accept a request, process it and product a response (or many).
+- regurgitator-core - the core set of steps and contructs that allow regurgitator to accept a request, process it and product a response (or many).
+- regurgitator-xml,

-regurgitator-xml, regurgitator-json - configure what regurgitator can do for you using an extendable document format
+- regurgitator-json - configure what regurgitator will do for you using a document file